 Lee lives with his wife and two children in North Tawton, Devon and has been practicing complementary therapies for over 25 years (20 years as a full-time acupuncturist).

-After 10 years of intense work and commute in the I.T. sector, and a growing desire to help others, Lee decided to follow an early childhood interest in oriental philosophy and Chinese medicine and looked to understand the deeper roots of illness and disharmony.
+After 10 years in the I.T. sector, and a childhood desire to help others, Lee followed his early childhood interests in oriental philosophy and Chinese medicine and looked to understand the deeper roots of illness and disharmony.

-Lee went on to study integrated Traditional Chinese Medicine (TCM) and Five Element acupuncture in 1999 at the College of Integrated Chinese Medicine in Reading.
-After graduating in 2002, Lee founded the The Jade Pathway Centre in Cambridge, later returned to the college to further his study, receiving a first class honours degree and was a Regional Support Tutor for the college for four years.
-Lee has also contributed to various journals including The European Journal of Oriental Medicine (EJOM).
+After studying Traditional Chinese Medicine (TCM) and Five Element acupuncture at the College of Integrated Chinese Medicine in Reading and graduating in 2002 Lee founded the The Jade Pathway Centre in Cambridge.
+He later returned to the college to further his study, receiving a first class honours degree and was a Regional Support Tutor for the college for four years.

 Lees other passions include martial arts.
 Lee began training in Wado-Ryu at the age of eight which continued for around twenty years at which point he began Aikido and later travelled to China to explore the Chinese forms.
 He also attended Qi Qong training with Zhixing Wang and the late Dr Shen Hongxun.

 Originally self-taught in translating classical Chinese, Lee now attends Elisabeth Rochat de la Vallée’s translation study group to deepen his understanding of the ancient Chinese classics and is the author of The Yellow Emperor’s Toad Classic (A translation of the Huangdi Hama Jing 黃帝蝦蟆 – A Classical Chinese Medicine Prohibition Text).